93million/catkeys/README.md

 Alternatively you can use the env var `CAT_KEYS_DIR` which is used if the `catKeysDir` option is not provided.

+## Using CATKeys with servers other than Node

+CATKeys archives can be extracted so that administrators can gain access to the certificates and keys required to secure servers that are not running Node (such as Nginx and Tomcat).
+This can be useful if you are not running Node on the server, or if another server is being used to terminate TLS and proxy the request to Node.

+See the document [using keys with other servers](./docs/Using%20keys%20with%20other%20servers.md) for information on how to use CATKeys with other servers.

 ## API

 ### catkeys.https